Nationals vs. Rangers Player Props Betting Odds

-Player prop betting options for Marcus Semien, Lane Thomas and others are available in the Texas Rangers-Washington Nationals matchup at Nationals Park on Saturday, starting at 4:05 PM ET.
+Those looking to place a player prop wager can find odds for Marcus Semien, Lane Thomas and others in the Texas Rangers-Washington Nationals matchup at Nationals Park on Sunday at 12:05 PM ET.

 Bet on this matchup or its props with BetMGM!